The 10 Best Peelers

 video play icon

 This wiki has been updated 40 times since it was first published in June of 2015.
 Removing the skin from apples, potatoes, onions and other fruits and vegetables can be a time-consuming and tedious food preparation chore, but it doesn't have to be.
 Nothing lightens the load like a good peeler, and our selection features tried-and-true handheld models as well as hand-powered and electric rotating ones that can tackle a large batch of produce quickly.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Oxo Good Grips Swivel